gdbooks/LegacyOpenGL/Chapter7/DelTex.md

 ## So Far

 We're almost ready to draw some textured stuff!
-Let's recap as to the texturing process so far:
+Let's recap the texturing process so far:

 ```
 int texture1 = -1;